 It's called “sea-effect” snow.
 The ocean around Japan doesn't freeze, so moisture goes up into the air all the time, and cold air streams from China and Siberia capture it and drop it in the mountains.
 The temperature was usually from -5 to -10 degrees Celsius and it was still snowing.
 Those temperatures make sure the snow falls light, dry, and soft - and that it stays that way.

 For such special snow conditions you probably need perfect equipment.
 Which things you took along proofed invaluable?

 The second very important item for me are good goggles.
 Fogging can definitely be a problem when the snow is deep or when you take a crash from time to time.
-So, bringing a second goggle or, my advice - bringing some spare lenses can save your day.
+So, bring a second goggle or, my advice - bring some spare lenses can save your day.

 How do you protect yourself form the constant snow falls?

-I like riding with a bandana or a balaclava, which keeps your face warm and cozy.
+I like riding with a bandana or a balaclava, which keeps your face warm and cosy.
 Additionally, I always have a second one in my backpack, so I can change when one gets too wet.
-A small thermos bottle with some hot tea can also boost your mood and save your fingers when it gets getting really cold - It’s Worth definitely worth the extra weight.
+A small thermos bottle with some hot tea can also boost your mood and save your fingers when it gets getting really cold - it's definitely worth the extra weight.
 A hipflask can help too! ;-)

 What kind of lenses did you use mostly for the goggles?

 Concerning lenses: For the snowy days I like to bring some bright lenses or some that really boost the contrast.
 Those are the two I had in my backpack most of the time during our stay.